More ACGME Review Committees to Accept AOA Board Certifications for Program Directors

 - A walk-in technical support session on the ACGME’s application process and the accreditation data system

 All offerings were well attended and provided participants with timely and important information.
+Listen to the audio recording from the Deep Dive session here.

 For regular updates stay tuned to the single GME accreditation system page on our website, on twitter by following @AACOMmunities or on facebook or email email@example.com.